focal aware seizures

 FAS are sometimes called ‘warnings’ or ‘auras’ because, for some people, a FAS develops into another type of seizure.
 The FAS is then a warning that another seizure will happen (see focal to bilateral tonic-clonic seizures).

-What does a simple focal seizure look like?
+What a focal aware seizure may look like

-Watch this video to find out what it feels like to go through a simple focal seizure from the point of view of someone with epilepsy.
+Watch this video to find out what it may feel like to go through a focal aware seizure from the point of view of someone with epilepsy.

 Focal aware seizures that start in the temporal lobe may include: